Ian-Fogelman/DatabaseCowboys/collections/_posts/2021-06-12-Syncing a AWS Bucket to a local folder.md

 ### Viewing the Total Size and Number of Objects in a Bucket

-To view the total size and number of objects in a bucket, navigate to the "Metrics" tab of your specific bucket and you will be able to view this data:
+To view the total size and number of objects in a bucket, navigate to the ``Metrics`` tab of your specific bucket and you will be able to view this data:

 ![S3 Metrics](\assets\images\S3_Metrics.PNG)